mahmoud/clastic/docs/tutorial-part2.rst

 or let the application generate one.
 Expired aliases will not be reusable.

+A screenshot of the application is shown below:

 .. figure:: images/erosion_screenshot.*
    :alt: Application screenshot showing link addition and listing form.
    :align: center